 The HRV does not communicate with BMS.
-Dry relay contacts from the BMS can used to enable 3 modes of operation.
-R-SB, R-Lo, R-Hi.
-If 2 or mores are called simultaneously, the highest fan speed results.
+Dry relay contacts from the BMS can be used to enable 3 modes of operation: R-SB (Standby), R-Lo (Low Speed), R-Hi (Hi Speed).
+If 2 or more modes are called simultaneously, the highest fan speed results.